 Capital.
 Entrepreneurs use money as capital to make more money through their businesses.
 For example, they use it to buy production machinery and equipment.
 From these machines, they make products to sell.
 Then, they try to sell as much volume as possible to cover the purchase costs – as well as other operating costs – and as a profit.

 Long story short, entrepreneurs play a vital role in utilizing resources to their best use.
 With them, resources will be addressed.
-Resources cannot use themselves.
+Resources cannot be used themselves.
 Instead, they need entrepreneurs to make them productive.

 Entrepreneurs create jobs for society through their businesses.
 They recruit workers to run operations, from operating factories to doing administrative jobs.
 The more new businesses are established, the more jobs are created.